ribaguifi/development-guidelines/kaizen-meetings.md

 ![Urgent vs Important](kaizen-meetings/eisenhower-matrix.png "Eisenhower matrix")

-Urgent vs Important: *"What is important is seldom urgen and what is urgent is seldom important."*
+Urgent vs Important: *"What is important is seldom urgent and what is urgent is seldom important."*

 Put the focus on the second quadrant